mercadopago/devsite-docs/guides/manage-account/account/chargebacks.en.md

 ### Fill out your business data

-If the buyer doesn't recognize a charge in his/her credit card statement, a chargeback can be made.
+If the buyer doesn't recognize a charge in their credit card statement, a chargeback can be made.
 To avoid these cases, fill out [your business data](https://www.mercadopago.com.uy/settings/account) to define how you want to appear in your card statements and payment confirmation SMS.

 ### Add security code to your site